Why Portmagee is the Best Kept Secret in Kerry, Ireland

 3. Visit the Kerry Cliffs

-Whether you’re planning to venture along the Skellig Ring, a major highlight that shouldn’t be missed is the Kerry Cliffs.
+If you venture along the Skellig Ring, the Kerry Cliffs are a major highlight that should not be missed.

 Rising 300 meters over the Atlantic Ocean, these rugged cliffs offer dramatic ocean views and a breathtakingly raw perspective of natural beauty.